texastribune/data-visuals-guides/kit-setup.md

 We also use D3 for some of our charts.
 For these, it's best to start with `index.html` and add your D3 code to `renderGraphic()` in `graphic.js`.

 There are several ways to import data into the JS.
+Go ahead and use one of the options below.

 **Method 1: Use the window.DATA variable**